-To inject knowledge of scene geometry we consider two approaches, {\em geometric consistency loss} which incorporates geometry during training and {\em geometric encoding} which makes scene geometry available as an input feature at test time.
+To inject knowledge of scene geometry we consider two approaches, {\em geometric consistency loss} which incorporates scene geometry during training, and {\em geometric encoding} which assumes scene geometry is also available as an input feature at test time.

-\paragraph{Geometric consistency loss:} We design a geometric consistency loss (GCL) which specifically penalizes errors in pose estimation that violate scene geometry constraints.
+\paragraph{Geometric consistency loss:} We design a geometric consistency loss (GCL) that specifically penalizes errors in pose estimation which violate scene geometry constraints.
 The intuition is illustrated in Fig. \ref{fig:constraint}.
 For a joint at 2D location $(x,y)$, the estimated depth $z$ should lie within one of a disjoint set of intervals defined by the multi-depth values at that location.

 To penalize a joint prediction $P^j=(x,y,z)$ that falls inside a region bounded by front-back surfaces with depths $D_i(x,y)$ and $D_{i+1}(x,y)$ we define a loss that increases linearly with the penetration distance inside the surface: